 As chaplains we can take for granted the power of an act of kindness, a gentle word or a listening ear.
-In the darkness of winter, light is the most powerful symbol of the season of Advent.
+In the darkness of winter, light is one of our most powerful symbols.
 Lighting a candle in the darkness can have such an impact and it is important to remember that what may seem insignificant can sometimes make a huge difference in the lives with whom we are privileged to work.
 At our Eucharist during a recent conference Fr.
 Lorcan encouraged us all to light a candle on Thursdays in support of each other.
 Every ‘Holy Thursday’ we remind you to take a moment to reflect and pray in unity for all chaplains.

 We pray the Lord will guide us in our work and bless all those who bring light into our lives and receive the support of our light every day.

 A Prayer for A Chaplain

 I have no idea where I am going

 I do not see the road ahead of me.

 I cannot know for certain where it will end.

 And the fact that I think I am following your will does not mean that I am actually doing so.

 But I believe that the desire to please you does in fact please you.